Southampton’s Djenepo forced off injured against Liverpool | Goal.com

 The African moved to England from Standard Liege on 13 June 2019, having penned a four-year contract with the English top-flight side for a reported fee of £14 million.

-His first goal came on August 2019 as the Saints secured a 2-0 win over Brighton and Hove Albion.
+His first goal came on August 2019 as the Saints secured a 2-0 win over Brighton & Hove Albion.

+Having represented Mali at the 2017 U20 Africa Cup of Nations, he got his first call-up to the senior team on October 3, 2017 before making his bow three days later in a 0-0 2018 Fifa World Cup qualification match with Cote d’Ivoire.